-The signing of the Council of Europe Framework Convention on Artificial Intelligence, Human Rights, Democracy and the Rule of Law ('the Convention') is hereby approved on behalf of the Union, subject to the conclusion of the said Convention.
+The conclusion of the Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (the 'Convention') is hereby approved on behalf of the Union.

-The text of the Convention to be signed is attached to this Decision.
+The text of the Convention to be concluded is attached to this Decision as Annex I.